 Initially, cement was made from crushed rock, bricks, limestone, and volcanic ash.
 However, today, Portland cement is the most widely used and readily available type of cement retailing in the market.
 It is a budget-friendly construction material, mostly because of its availability.

 A product of shales and limestone, Portland cement derives its name from its point of origin: the island of Portland in England.
 It was introduced by Joseph Aspdin after realizing how hard cement gets after mixing the powder with water.

 Cement is the main ingredient in making adhesives, grout, joint compounds, and many more construction materials.
 When mixed with water, you can make mortar for bricklaying projects or even grout strong enough to lay your kitchen tiles.

 Furthermore, there is also a hydraulic cement type used in concrete or masonry to prevent water leaks.
 The waterproofing abilities of the fast-hardening cement make it ideal for use in wet conditions.

 Types of Cement

-According to the Portland Cement Association, eight types of Portland cements retail in the market.
+According to the Portland Cement Association, eight types of Portland cement retail in the market.
 Each is designed to cater to different chemical and physical requirements.

 Cement vs. Concrete: What Are the Main Differences?